USThing/template-api/README.md

 - Checks / eslint: Run ES Lint to check problems and the format of the code.
 - Checks / commitlint: Run Commitlint to check the format of the commit messages.
+- Checks / tests: Run unit tests of the project.
 - Docker CI / docker: Build the Docker image and push it to the GitHub Container Registry.
 - Release Please / release-please: Automatic releasing.
 See also [release-please](https://github.com/googleapis/release-please).